gratedayne/Divinex/docs/readme.md

 **Flirt.
 Fight.
 Curse.
 Conquer.
 You’re divine now.
 Act like it.**

-DIVINEX is a mythcore-flavored, obsession-driven RPG where you play as one of 13 divine-born locked in a collapsing estate built by the gods.
+DIVINEX is a myth-blooded, obsession-driven RPG where you play as one of 13 divine-born marked by Sins that change your world.
 It’s not about saving the world.
-It’s about surviving your Sin.
+It’s about surviving your own ruin.

 ---

 ## 💀 THE GAME

 You are not chosen.
-You are *claimed* — by one of the **13 forbidden Sins**:
+You are claimed — by one of the 13 forbidden Sins:

-> Obsession · Betrayal · Envy · Glory · Lust · Memory
+**Obsession · Betrayal · Envy · Glory · Lust · Memory**
-> Rage · Worship · Isolation · Mercy · Power · Blame · Hunger
+**Rage · Worship · Isolation · Mercy · Power · Blame · Hunger**

 You enter the **Relic House** — part temple, part battlefield, part social spiral.
 Your Relic speaks.
 Your Familiar watches.
 And your choices echo forever.